hannibal002/SkyHanni/docs/tutorials/graph_network.md

 The normal way to edit existing networks is using the `/shgraphloadthisisland` command.
 But sometimes you want to edit other graphs (your own version of something or to check out an open PR).
-For that, we have the explicit **Load Key** (by default `I`).
+The explicit **Load Key** (by default `I`) loads other graphs.

-When you press it, the current clipboard gets read as JSON and parsed into the Graph Editor.
+When pressed, the current clipboard gets read as JSON and parsed into the Graph Editor.

 #### Clear the Network